Gregory Salcido: Career and controversies as educator

 Salcido began his teaching career at his alma mater, El Rancho High School, in 1998.
-His tenure as teacher at El Rancho was marred by controversy.
-On three separate occasions, Salcido has been put on administrative leave.
+His tenure there was marred by controversy.
+On three separate occasions, he was put on administrative leave.

 In 2005, a parent complained about a class discussion about masturbation.
 Investigators with the Los Angeles Sheriff's Department cleared Salcido of any wrongdoing.

-In July 2010, Salcido was reprimanded and placed on administrative leave after a parent complained about Salcido's conduct in the classroom.
-A parent alleged that his Anglo-American 16-year-old daughter had been threatened by Salcido and that Salcido had made inappropriate insulting comments about race, other students and parents.
+In July 2010, Salcido was reprimanded and placed on administrative leave after a parent complained about his conduct in the classroom.
+A parent alleged that his Anglo-American 16-year-old daughter had been threatened by Salcido, and that Salcido had made inappropriate insulting comments about race, other students and parents.
 One student complained that Salcido had said, "Shut up, Kelly, before I kill you."

 In May 2012, Salcido was placed on administrative leave after the Los Angeles County Sheriff's Department received a complaint that he had struck an Anglo-American student.
-Salcido admitted striking the student and said the student had been disruptive by sleeping in class.
+Salcido admitted striking the student, and said the student had been disruptive by sleeping in class.
 The child, named David, also alleged that Salcido bullied him in a sexually derisive and dismissive manner based on the boy's weight and appearance, calling him "Chaz Bono".

 In January 2018, a student recorded a video in his classroom of Salcido lecturing about the U.S. military after Salcido noticed a student wearing a Marine Corps shirt.
 Salcido's disparaging remarks about U.S. servicemen attracted widespread local, statewide and nationwide media attention.
 The video, which was laced with profanity, caused a nationwide furor, with people across the country calling for Salcido's termination by the El Rancho Unified School District and removal from the Pico Rivera City Council.
 In the video, Salcido said, "We’ve got a bunch of dumbshits over there.
 Think about the people who you know who are over there, your freaking stupid uncle Louis or whatever; they’re dumbshits.
 They’re not like high-level thinkers, they’re not academic people, they’re not intellectual people, they’re the freaking lowest of our low.
 Not morally, I’m not saying they make bad moral decisions, they’re not talented people."